-In today’s MaxxMuscle Atomic Bomb review, I’ll see whether this is more Terminator 2 or Titanic 2.
+In this MaxxMuscle Atomic Bomb review, we’ll see if it’s more Terminator 2 or Titanic 2.

 (Yes, that actually exists!)

 Atomic Bomb is the latest addition to the “100% Or Nothing!” series from MaxxMuscle, and joins a line-up which claims to be among “the best supplements ever developed”.

 (First box ticked!)

 And as you can see, they also have an explosion on the cover.

 (Second box ticked!)

 Let’s take a look at the formula to see how it stacks up to industry-leading pre workouts…

 I’ll break down the entire formula soon, but we’ll start with a roundup of the main plus points.